sergejsvisockis/invoice-notification-function/README.md

 # Invoice notification

-This is a simple AWS Lambda function which is supposed being enabled by cron and periodically run in the AWS while checking whether an email contains a new mails and based on that sending an SNS message into the SNS queue and further own as an SMS.
+This is a simple AWS Lambda function which is supposed to be enabled by cron and periodically run in the AWS.
+It will scan an inbox on whether that contains a new mails and based on that sending an SNS message into the SNS topic and further on as an SMS.

 To run this Lambda function just create a new SNS topic: